apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Alec Baldwin's Rust manslaughter case dismissed**
+**Utah teen missing in Mexico recovered safely**

-You can read more about it [here](https://www.bbc.com/news/articles/cx8290qn0n5o).
+You can read more about it [here](https://www.foxla.com/news/utah-teen-missing-mexico-recovered-safely).

 ## Requirements
 - Python 3.8